Diagnostic Medical Sonography - Associate in Applied Science (AAS) (3426)

 Are you a problem solver with strong interpersonal skills?
 Do you have an interest in producing ultrasound images of the human body to help diagnose diseases?
 Are you looking for a career that combines these skills and allows you to make a difference in the lives of others?
 If this sounds like you, a career in diagnostic medical sonography may be the YOUR choice.

-After graduation, you may work as an entry-level diagnostic medical sonographer in ultrasound departments in hospitals and independent medical imaging centers.
+After graduation, you may work as an entry-level diagnostic medical sonographer in the Abdominal Sonography-Extended and Obstetrics and Gynecology Sonography areas of study.
+These individuals work in ultrasound departments in hospitals and independent medical imaging centers.

 You may be suited for this program and career if you: